Are Humidifiers Good for Pneumonia?

 Another issue you might face is white dust.
-This comes naturally from normal water if you use an ultra-sonic humidifier.
+This comes naturally from mineral deposits in normal tap water if you use an ultra-sonic humidifier.
 You can prevent white dust by using distilled water.

 So let’s recap: Humidifiers don't cause pneumonia.
 Bacteria does.
 Keep your machine clean, and there are no risks to worry about.

 Does a Humidifier Help with Walking Pneumonia?